boxboat/okta-nginx/README.md

 ### Required

-- `UPSTREAM_SERVER` - The upstream server to proxy authenticated requests to.
-Should be a full url e.g. `http://localhost:8080`
+- `UPSTREAM_ORIGIN` - The upstream origin to proxy authenticated requests to.
+Should include scheme, host, and port e.g. `http://localhost:8080`
 - `CLIENT_ID` - The Client ID can be found on the 'General' tab of the Web application that you created earlier in the Okta Developer Console
 - `CLIENT_SECRET` - The Client Secret be found on the 'General' tab of the Web application that you created earlier in the Okta Developer Console
 - `ISSUER` - Issuer is the URL of the authorization server that will perform authentication.
 All Developer Accounts have a 'default' authorization server.
 The issuer is a combination of your Org URL (found in the upper right of the console home page) and /oauth2/default.
 For example, `https://xxxxx.oktapreview.com/oauth2/default`